nodeSolidServer/node-solid-server/README.md

 and since ported to node.js, a linked data server supporting the POST and PATCH.
 Minimum requirement is to suport the client side of the same library, which currently (2015/09) uses a form of SPARQL-Patch via POST.
-In future may provide ACL management etc.
+In future may provide ACL management, etc.